 - Adaptable and flexible, with the capacity to find innovative ways to manage issues and challenges using problem solving skills;

 - High tolerance for uncertainty;

 - Strong cross-cultural skills and cultural sensitivity; and

 - A driver’s licence as well as a good knowledge of the country’s regions is a key asset.

-- Complete fluency in both written and spoken English is required.
+- Complete fluency in English is required; and

 WHY WORK WITH WUSC?

 Join Us.
 Our work is important, cutting-edge, and fast-paced.
 We encourage curiosity, innovation, and flexibility.
 And we provide a phenomenal learning experience.

 WUSC Caribbean offers a dynamic international work environment with a diverse intercultural workforce.
 We offer employees exciting opportunities to apply their skills and gain experience all while making a difference in the lives of youth around the world.
 Employees at WUSC Caribbean work hard to create lasting change in education, economic opportunities and empowerment.